ghga-de/internal-file-registry-service/README.md

 comments.

-The following should serve as a template for the final repo's README, please adapt it accordingly (e.g. replace all occurences of `my-microservice` or `my_microservice` with the final package name and don't forget to adapt the links):
+The following should serve as a template for the final repo's README, please adapt it accordingly (e.g. replace all occurences of `internal-file-registry-service` or `internal_file_registry_service` with the final package name and don't forget to adapt the links):

 ---

 **\# please adapt the links of following badges:**
 ![tests](https://github.com/ghga-de/microservice-repository-template/actions/workflows/unit_and_int_tests.yaml/badge.svg)
 [![codecov](https://codecov.io/gh/ghga-de/microservice-repository-template/branch/main/graph/badge.svg?token=GYH99Y71CK)](https://codecov.io/gh/ghga-de/microservice-repository-template)
-# My-Microservice - A Short Description
+# Internal-File-Registry-Service - A Short Description

 A longer description explaining the use case of this service.